pulibrary/command_line_curriculum/c_shell_interface.md

 ### c shell variables

 Several variables are associated exclusively with the C shell.
-User the `set` command to assign values to these variables.
+Use the `set` command to assign values to these variables.
 The format of the `set` command is:

 ```bash
 set variable = value